What Happens To The Printer Cartridges?

 Inkjet cartridges are processed through another machine, which also uses patented world-first technology.

-Magnets are used to remove ferrous (iron-based) metals.
-While eddie currents are used to remove aliuminium.
+Magnets are used to remove ferrous (iron-based) metals, while

 This waste stream is a complex mix of potentially valuable and/or hazardous raw materials needing state of the art equipment for safe processing and handling.